Approximate hierarchical Bayes small area estimation using NEF-QVF and poststratification: Introduction

 As an application of the proposed methodology, we use a real life example, using a COVID-19 probability survey representing the entire US adult population, a non-probability survey representing only active US adult Facebook users, and Census Bureau estimates of adult population counts at granular levels along with data from an independent COVID-19 data reporting website, to estimate the vaccine hesitancy rates (proportions) for the US states and the District of Columbia (small areas).
-Through this example and application, we will demonstrate the problems with regular design based estimates when used for small areas and how our methodology may be employed to get more robust estimates along with stable measures of uncertainty.
+Through this example and application, we will demonstrate the problems with regular design based estimates when used for small areas and how our methodology may be employed to get more stable estimates (especially for areas with small or zero sample sizes) along with reliable measures of uncertainty.

 We now give an outline for the rest of the paper.
 In section 2, we describe our methodology in detail.
 In section 3, we describe an application of our method to a real life survey.
-In section 4, we show the results we obtained with this real life application along with model evaluation.
+In section 4, we show the results we obtained with this real life application.
 Finally, in section 5, we summarize and conclude our paper by giving future research directions of our methodology.